allenchen/sm_bloom_filter/README.md

 `size` _approximates_ the number of elements inserted into the bloom filter based on the number of bits set in its underlying array.

-Initial testing benchmarks can be run with `sbt run`.
+Initial testing benchmarks can be run with `sbt run`, selecting sm_bloom_filter.SimpleBenchmarks.
+A toy example exercising the bloom filter as a Dictionary can be found by selecting sm_bloom_filter.DictionaryTest.